subraatakumar/DSA-JavaScript/subratsir/notes/three-principles-of-redux.md

-# Three principles of React
+# Three principles of Redux

 - Single source of truth : The global state of application is stored on a single store.
 It can be accessed from any part of App.
 - State is read only : We can change it only by emiting an action (Action is an javascript object which has type and optional payload.